 But without the insistence of clients, it is always important that you weigh the positives and negatives of a network.
 Not even to jump into it and use it — but to see whether it’s worth it to even spend your time testing it!

-It is important to know that swimming with sharks may lead to many people getting eaten alive, however, you’ll find that the strongest survive — and even thrive.
+It is important to know that swimming with sharks may lead to many people getting eaten alive.
+Yet, you’ll find that the strongest survive — and even thrive.
 Perhaps it is a good idea to swim with sharks once you are ready and strong, not when you’re a newbie who’s learning to swim.
 If so, an effective strategy before jumping into anything too quickly might be to start with, say, AdWords display.
 Eventually, you’ll find you’re prepared to work your way up to more challenging platforms, such as Criteo.